snakemake-workflows/species-quantification/README.md

+# Snakemake workflow: Tumor-microbiome-calling

-Tumor microbiome calling pipeline produces short (Illumina) and long (ONT) read samples given some bacteria species and mimics a tumor microbime environment by having a mixture of bacterial reads with human reads.
-This snakemake workflow also quantifies abundances of bacteria found in the samples, using kraken2-bracken and sourmash.
-The results are then compared with each other, outputting scatter plots of each method.
+A Snakemake workflow for producing short (Illumina) and long (ONT) read samples given some bacteria species and mimics a tumor microbime environment by having a mixture of bacterial reads with human reads.
+This workflow also quantifies abundances of bacterial species found in the samples, using kraken2-bracken.
+The benchmarking results are compared with each other, outputting scatter plots for short and long read mixture samples.

-This workflow contains two usages:
+As already stated above, this workflow contains two usages:

-1. Benchmarking: Please modify config to specify benchmarking.
+1. Benchmarking
-2. Without benchmarking (only abundance quantification of given samples): Please modify config.yaml to specify benchmarking.
+2. Without benchmarking (only abundance quantification of given samples)

+The required configuration of these usages can be seen in `config/README.md`.